Research at the University of Adelaide identified a link

 results still stand when factors such as age, type of infertility, and the

+number of embryos implanted were taken into account.
 The researcher responsible for the study, Dr. Shevach Friedler,

 explained that this outcome indicates that the success of IVF is somehow